 The live fauna observed comprised sessile megabenthos and fish, and amongst megabenthos corals were most frequent and widespread.
-Gorgonians were common and prominent amongst the coral taxa, and at least 4-5 types were observed (identification to species remains impossible based on video images).
+Gorgonians (trivial name for octocorals formerly named Gorgonacea, but according to the World Register of Marine Species, the accepted name is currently Alcyonacea) were common and prominent amongst the coral taxa, and at least 4-5 types were observed, however, identification to species remains impossible based on video images.
 Particularly in Dive 1 (NW), gorgonian numbers appeared to increase towards the summit (Fig. 12).
 However, the wide variation reflects rather patchy distributions of colonies.
-Scleractinians (stony corals), represented by small colonies (Fig. 10), were frequent but insignificant compared with the extensive cover of dead skeletons that would seem to be evidence of past extensive scleractinian presence.
+Scleractinians (stony corals, order Scleractinia), represented by small colonies (Fig. 10), were frequent but insignificant compared with the extensive cover of dead skeletons that would seem to be evidence of past extensive scleractinian presence.
 Only few certain observations were made of other coral taxa than gorgonians and scleractinians.
 However, small (1-2 cm high) white colonies attached to hard surfaces were very frequent and widespread, and it was assumed that these were hydrocorals.

 Sponges (Porifera) were infrequent.
-Other invertebrates observed in small numbers were echinoderms (Echinoids, Crinoids, Ophiurids, Asteroids) of which most occurred attached to gorgonian corals.
+Other invertebrates observed in small numbers were echinoderms (Echinoids, crinoids, ophiurids, asteroids) of which most occurred attached to gorgonian corals.
 Crustaceans observed were unidentified crabs and shrimp, but only a handful of specimens were observed.